 - Do we need a nursing home?
 Are there other alternatives?

 - How do I find assisted living?

 Our geriatric social workers can listen to your unique story and help you decide what to do, whether that means finding someone to help care for your dad, helping you discuss your concerns with a parent, or assessing whether or not it’s time to intervene.

 Our counseling team provides information and guidance on both local eldercare and long-distance caregiving or oversight.
 We can help you with research about services in other parts of the country.
 We can provide eldercare counseling to you by telephone if you live out of state.

 Family caregiver support groups

 Would you benefit from sharing your questions and concerns with others in a similar eldercare role?
 Join our eldercare counselors and other family caregivers for a support group meeting!
-There are two meetings each month:
+There is a meeting each month:

 Third Friday of the Month

 Noon-1:30 p.m., Elderly Services Solarium, 112 Exchange Street, Middlebury, Vt.